Walk-In Coolers and Freezers

 The essential features of a walk-in:

 - Uses as little energy as possible while still maintaining correct temperatures

 - Lasts for years

 - Is at a cost you can live with

-If you‘re reading this buying guide, it means you‘re probably looking to replace or upgrade a walk-in, or are looking to buy for the first time.
-Rest assured a knowledgeable Central Product Consultant can help you find the right walk-in best for your establishment.
+If you're reading this buying guide, it means you're probably looking to replace or upgrade a walk-in, or are looking to buy for the first time.
+This guide contains the things to consider when buying a walk-in.
+If you need more help, a knowledgeable Central Product Consultant would be happy to help you find the right walk-in for your establishment.

 Walk-Ins come in an endless variety of sizes.
 When thinking about what size is best for your establishment, calculate one cubic foot per every 28 pounds of food.